Skip to contents

 • Unadjusted - no covariates (crude).

-• Age and sex adjusted - age + sex auto-detected from the data via UKB field IDs (21022 and 31).
-Skipped with a warning if either column cannot be found.
+• Age and sex adjusted - age + sex auto-detected from standard UKB names (p21022/p31) or decoded names (age_at_recruitment/sex).
+Errors if either column cannot be found.

 • Fully adjusted - the covariates supplied via the covariates argument.
 Only run when covariates is non-NULL.